-- 1 A candidate may register for the Degree of Doctor of Philosophy (Integrated Studies) in one of the following Schools: - (1) School of Language and Communication Studies - 2 Candidates for the degree of Doctor of Philosophy (Integrated Studies) must: - (1) hold a degree or other equivalent qualification approved by the Board of the School; - (2) After consultation with a teacher in the University, submit to the appropriate Board of School: - (a) the proposed field of advanced study and research; - (b) evidence of adequate training and ability to undertake the programme; - (c) the name of the teacher in the University who has been consulted. - 3 Before being admitted to the degree of Doctor of Philosophy (Integrated Studies) a candidate must: - (1) Be approved by the appropriate Board of School as a candidate for the degree and study under the direction of teachers in the University appointed by the Board of the School as the supervisory team for the candidate's research and advisers regarding taught study; - Oundertake and successfully complete an approved programme of taught study as prescribed by these Regulations, which will normally be 180 taught Master's Level credits, with no more than 120 credits being undertaken in the first year.
+- 2.1 A candidate for the degree must be a graduate of this University or another approved university or possess some other qualifications approved by the University. - 2.2 A candidate must, after consultation with a teacher in the University, submit to the appropriate Head of School (or nominee): - (1) the proposed field of advanced study and research; - (2) evidence of adequate training and ability to undertake the advanced study and research; - (3) the name of the teacher in the University who has been consulted. - 2.3 Before being admitted to the degree of Doctor of Philosophy of the University a candidate must: - (1) Be approved by the appropriate Head of School (or nominee) as a candidate for the degree;

+- (2) Engage in advanced study under the direction of teachers in the University appointed by the Head of School (or nominee) as the candidate's supervisory team; - (3) Undertake and successfully complete an approved programme of taught study as prescribed by these Regulations, which will normally be 180 taught Master's Level credits, with no more than 120 credits being undertaken in the first year.
 Candidates may be granted up to 90 credits Accredited Prior Certificated Learning (APCL) to count towards the taught element of study; In all other respects the University's published policy on APL will apply to the award of APCL or any taught Master's level award made on withdrawal from or completion of the programme.
-Accreditation of Prior Experiential Learning (APEL) is not permitted towards the award of the degree of Doctor of Philosophy (Integrated Studies); - (3) Undertake research in a field of study approved by the Board of the School, satisfactorily present the results of that research in a thesis and pass such oral and other examinations associated with that research as may be prescribed by these Regulations.
+Accreditation of Prior Experiential Learning (APEL) is not permitted towards the award of the degree of Doctor of Philosophy (Integrated Studies); - (4) Undertake research in a field of study approved by the Board of the School, satisfactorily present the results of that research in a thesis and pass such oral and other examinations associated with that research as may be prescribed by these Regulations.